The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: Data

 The DESI Y1 catalog contains RRLs with heliocentric distances ($d_{\rm H}$) ranging between 2 and 115\,kpc.
 In terms of Galactocentric distances $R_{\rm GC}$, calculated adopting a spheroidal halo and a distance of 8.275\,kpc from the Sun to the Galactic center \citep[][]{Gravity2021}, the sample covers a range of 3 to 120\,kpc.
 Thus, this catalog reaches regions well beyond the inner halo and with a significant coverage of the outer halo.
 These RRLs span a wide range of iron abundances, from $-3.70$ to $-0.10$\,dex.

 A significant fraction of the RRLs in our catalog can be associated with known stellar systems and substructures.
-Indeed, M25 determined that 600 are likely part of the Sagittarius (Sgr) stream, 2,134 have velocities and [Fe/H] consistent with the Gaia-Sausage-Enceladus (GSE) merger progenitor, and 86 are high probability members of dwarf spheroidal galaxies or globular clusters (including Draco, Ursa Major~II, Bootes~III, Palomar~5, NGC~5904, NGC~5466, NGC~5024, NGC~5053, NGC~6341, NGC~2419, NGC~4147, and NGC~5634).
-Of the latter, the most notable is the Draco dwarf spheroidal galaxy, containing 59 DESI Y1 RRLs.
+Indeed, M25 determined that 600 are likely part of the Sagittarius (Sgr) stream, 2,134 have velocities and [Fe/H] consistent with the Gaia-Sausage-Enceladus (GSE) merger progenitor, and 86 are high probability members of dwarf spheroidal galaxies or globular clusters.
+More specifically, the DESI Y1 RRL sample contains RRLs in Draco (59 RRLs), Ursa Major~II (2), Sextans (2), Bootes~III (1), Palomar~5 (5), NGC~5904 (4), NGC~5466 (3), NGC~5024 (3), NGC~5053 (2), NGC~6341 (2), NGC~2419 (1), NGC~4147 (1), and NGC~5634 (1).